Welcome to the Department of Sociology at DePaul University.

 practices allows for career paths in fields such as public health, law and law enforcement, non-profit and community-service agencies, the media,

 government, and research organizations.
-Many of our alumni pursue professional degrees in areas that include law, public health, criminal justice, social work, public policy, marketing, and management of businesses and non-profit organizations, as well as the MA and PhD degrees in sociology.
+Many of our alumni pursue professional degrees in areas that include law, public health, criminal justice, social work, public policy, marketing, and management of businesses and non-profit organizations, as well as the MA degree in Sociology.

 Department of Sociology